Jo Connell OBE DL (Chair)

 Chris Holland (Member for England)

 A qualified counsellor, Chris has done voluntary work with young people.
-Currently he is Chairman of the Postal Redress Scheme (POSTRS); he acts as a consultant across all dispute resolution schemes offered by IDRS Ltd, including the Communications and Internet Services Adjudication Scheme (CISAS); he has a consultancy role with Time to Change, a mental health charity; and he is a member of the Voice of the Listener and Viewer.
+Currently he acts as a consultant across all dispute resolution schemes offered by IDRS Ltd, including the Communications and Internet Services Adjudication Scheme (CISAS); he runs his own consultancy company; and he is a member of the Voice of the Listener and Viewer.

 Mr Richard Hill, MBE (Member for Northern Ireland)